Appearance

 Operators and named members

-Domains can attach operators and named methods inside a block body:
+Domains can attach operators and named methods directly under the declaration:

 aivi